AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 - `set_admin` enables the admin to be updated
 - `set_minter` enables accounts to be added / removed from the approved minter list
 - `mint_to_public` enables tokens to be minted to the public balance of an account
-- `mint_private` enables tokens to be minted to the private balance of an account (with some caveats we will dig into)
+- `mint_to_private` enables tokens to be minted to the private balance of an account (with some caveats we will dig into)
 - `transfer_to_public` enables tokens to be moved from a public balance to a private balance, not necessarily the same account (step 1 of a 2 step process)
 - `transfer_in_public` enables users to transfer tokens from one account's public balance to another account's public balance
 - `burn_public` enables users to burn tokens